Natxo09/CS2Server-Creator/README.md

 Turn off the server bots.

 ### Step 10: Insecure-Secure
-Activate or deactivate the launch parameter of -insecure or -secure.
-By default, it is deactivated, meaning the server will run with -secure.<br>
+Activate or deactivate the launch parameter of `-insecure` or `-secure`.
+By default, it is deactivated, meaning the server will run with `-secure`.<br>
-If the checkBox is activated, it will run in -insecure mode.
+If the checkBox is activated, it will run in `-insecure` mode.
 If you want to run the server with a custom map, you will need to use insecure as CS2 still doesn't support running unofficial maps securely.

 ### Step 11: Autoexec
 Enable or disable the execution of `autoexec`.